slcs-jsc/mptrac/projects/meteo/README.md

 # Meteorological Data Retrieval Scripts

-This directory contains a set of scripts for retrieving meteorological data (ERA5, GFS, MERRA-2, and NCEP) from different data centers and converting them for use with the MPTRAC Lagrangian transport model.
+This directory contains a set of scripts for retrieving meteorological data (ERA5, GFS, MERRA-2, and NCEP) from different data centers and converting them for use with MPTRAC.
 Each script is designed to retrieve data from a specific center and perform necessary conversions.

 ## Scripts Overview

-### 1. `get_era5.sh`
+### `get_era5.sh`

-- **Description**: This script retrieves ERA5 reanalysis data from the ECMWF's Climate Data Store (CDS).
+- **Description**: This script retrieves [ERA5 reanalysis data](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5)  from the [ECMWF's Climate Data Store (CDS)](https://cds.climate.copernicus.eu/).
 ERA5 provides a detailed record of the atmosphere's state on a global scale.

 - **Usage**:
   ```bash